 Instructions

-- Preheat oven to 350 degrees F.
+- Preheat the oven to 350 degrees F.

 - Pour the cheesecake filling over the almond crust in the Springform pan.
+Then, cover the edges of the pan with a homemade or store-bought pie shield.

 - Bake for 55 minutes, or until the middle of the cheesecake no longer jiggles when you move the pan carefully, and the edges are browned slightly.

-- Cool on countertop for at least 90 minutes, then refrigerate for at least 4 hours, but preferably overnight.
+- Cool on the countertop for at least 90 minutes, then refrigerate for at least 4 hours, but preferably overnight.

 Notes